ibm-messaging/mq-metric-samples/TUNING.md

 * You can reduce the total number of subscriptions made for queue metrics.
 The `filters.queueSubscriptionSelector` list defines the sets of topics that you might be interested in.
 The complete set - for now - is [ OPENCLOSE, INQSET, EXTENDED, PUT, GET, GENERAL ].
 In many cases, only the last three of these may be of interest.
   The smaller set reduces the number of publications per queue.
-Within each set, multiple metrics are created but there is no way to report on only a subset of the metrics in each set.
 The `EXTENDED` set is already excluded by default as it is primarily intended for the L2/L3 support team.

 * You can choose to not subscribe to any queue metrics, but still subscribe to metrics for other resources such as the